 Nature lovers won’t be disappointed by daily guest appearances of more than 100 beautifully stocky heavy horses, which will be ploughing the land to demonstrate agricultural equipment.
 The working horses go head to head in a playful ploughing match, and are then groomed and dressed in their shiniest harnesses to be judged in the show on Sunday.
 If you enjoyed the horses, you’ll love the sheep – Susie the Southdown and Nobby the Norfolk Horn are everyone’s favourites.

 Anything that’s known as the Wall of Death is bound to evoke a squeal or two from audience members.
 In this gutsy show, a daredevil motorcyclist speeds spirals around the interior walls of a vertical cylinder, riding vintage treasures like the 1920s Indian Scout and an old Honda.
 The Xtreme Stunt Team’s award-winning motorists take things up a notch with their adrenalin-spiking, wheel-spinning, white-knuckle stunts.

 The fun doesn’t stop after sunset.
 Choose from six stages of thumping live music and entertainment from a family-friendly range of artists.
 Folk, country, western and rock all make an appearance, and don’t miss the Traditional Freak Show demonstrating some intriguing party tricks on the nearby Old Time Stage.

-Combine your visit to the Great Dorset Steam Fair, Thursday 23rd – Monday 27th August in the village of Tarrant Hinton, with a relaxing stay at the charming nearby The Acorn Inn or Summer Lodge Country House Hotel & Spa.
+Combine your visit to the Great Dorset Steam Fair, Thursday 23rd– Monday 27th August in the village of Tarrant Hinton, with a relaxing stay at the charming nearby The Acorn Inn or Summer Lodge Country House Hotel & Restaurant.